Table of Contents

 Conclusion

-This blog should provide you with some insight into what metrics to monitor in your ecosystem.
-Additionally, you can also expose custom metrics and Metricfire can help you scrape them and plot-relevant dashboards.
+This blog should provide insight into what metrics to monitor in your ecosystem.
+You can also expose custom metrics, and Metricfire can help you scrape them and plot-relevant dashboards.
 All in a few clicks :)

-If you need help setting up these metrics feel free to reach out to me through LinkedIn.
+If you need help setting up these metrics, feel free to contact me through LinkedIn.
 Additionally, MetricFire can help you monitor your applications across various environments.
-Monitoring is extremely essential for any application stack, and you can get started with your monitoring using MetricFire’s free trial.
+Monitoring is essential for any application stack, and you can get started using MetricFire’s free trial.

-Robust monitoring will not only help you meet SLAs for your application but also ensure a sound sleep for the operations and development teams.
-If you would like to learn more please book a demo with us.
+Robust monitoring will help you meet your application's SLAs and ensure the operations and development teams' sound sleep.
+If you want to learn more, please book a demo with us.